Alejandra Mantiñan, Legend of the Tango

 A lot of people talk about how difficult it can be to learn and master tango.
 But Alejandra's experience shows how difficult it is to achieve freedom and acceptance in a community that promotes tango as a dance of supposed freedom of expression.

-In conversation with Pepa Palazon consider Tengo una Pregunta Para Vos , Alejandra says:
+In conversation with Pepa Palazon near Tengo una Pregunta Para Vos , Alejandra says:

 “At that time, things were hard.
 I used to cry after milongas.
 Today I don't see girls doing that anymore.
 I'm so happy about that. ...